sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 export default {
 	kit: {
 		adapter: adapter({
-			// see the 'Deployment configuration' section below })
+			// see below for options that can be set here
+		})
 	}
 };